 Having this in mind, I will show you how to perform the migration to Exchange 2019 using CodeTwo Exchange Migration.

-Note: If you look for a way to migrate mailboxes to Office 365, see my other article on migration from Exchange 2010 to Office 365.
+Note: If you look for a way to migrate mailboxes to Microsoft 365 (Office 365), see my other article on migration from Exchange 2010 to Office 365.

 Why choose CodeTwo Exchange Migration over native migration path?